-Physiotherapy can efficiently help treating a wide variety of conditions, like orthopaedic, musculoskeletal or neurological issues.
+Physiotherapy can efficiently help treating a wide variety of common conditions, like orthopaedic, musculoskeletal or neurological issues.
 It can also facilitate the recovery of sports injuries and chronic diseases.

-Some of the most common conditions/problems treated by physiotherapy:
+Some of the most common conditions/ problems treated by physiotherapy:

 The most common